dheera123/embedded_system/readme.md

-# A Guide for Projects on Raspberry pi Development board
+# Set up Raspberry pi Development board

 ### what is raspberry pi-